ewandennis/null-webhook-endpoint/README.md

 # Usage

-To start the service: node index.js
+To start the service: `node index.js`

+If you have [jq](https://stedolan.github.io/jq/) to hand, you can prettify the output of incoming JSON requests like this: `node index.js | jq .`

+Note: Node streams are buffered so don't be surprised if you don't immediately see small requests in your console.